eclipse/xtext/xtext-website/documentation/310_eclipse_support.md

 The base class `AbstractXtextCodeMiningProvider` provides some factory methods for creating `ICodeMining` instances for convenience.
 Use `createNewLineHeaderCodeMining()` and `createNewLineContentCodeMining()` for that purpose.

-For an implementation reference, have a look at the Domainmodel Example.
+For an implementation reference, have a look at the Xtext Domainmodel example.

 ---